rbgirshick/rcnn/data/README.md

 ## Contents -- Precomputed R-CNN Models

 ### Downloading
-* The data package can be downloaded by running the fetch_data.sh script in this directory.
+* The data package can be downloaded by running the fetch_models.sh script in this directory.

 ### R-CNN detectors trained on PASCAL VOC
 * `./rcnn_models/voc_2007/rcnn_model_finetuned`